Lalit439cs/smart-assistant/README.md

 # smart-assistant
-smart AI assistant whcih will manage your calendar and track activities
+smart AI assistant which will manage your calendar and track activities

 # project structure
 ```